 Facility health physicists should have comprehensive knowledge of all of the material on uranium radiation safety included in the training programs for radiation workers and RCTs.
 In addition to the previously discussed RCT training material, DOE has developed several other radiation safety training courses and qualification standards which may provide useful information.
-These documents include:
+These documents include

-DOE-HDBK-1113-2008, Radiological Safety Training for Uranium Facilities (DOE 2008e)

-DOE-HDBK-1130-2007, Radiological Worker Training (DOE 2007b)

-DOE-HDBK-1131-2008, General Employee Radiological Training (DOE 2008d)

-DOE-STD-1107-2007, Knowledge Skills and Abilities for Key Radiation Protection Positions at DOE Facilities (DOE 2007c)
+- a.
+DOE-HDBK-1130-2008, Radiological Worker (RW) Training - b.
+DOE-HDBK-1131-2007, General Employee Radiological Training - c.
+DOE-STD-1107-97, CN1, Knowledge Skills and Abilities for Key Radiation Protection Positions at DOE Facilities